 MISSION: To advance ecosystem service markets that incentivize farmers and ranchers to improve soil health systems that benefit society.

-WHAT: The goal of the Ecosystem Services Market Consortium (ESMC) is to launch a fully functioning national scale ecosystem services market conceived and designed to sell both carbon and water quality and quantity credits for the agriculture sector by 2022.
+- The goal of ESMC is to launch a voluntary national ecosystem services market conceived and designed to sell ecosystem assets such as carbon and water quality and quantity credits for the agriculture sector by 2022.

 What is distinct about ESMC?

 - Non-profit: We want to maximize environmental impact by delivering as much of the market value back to farmers and ranchers as possible and accelerate growth of the market.

 - Scientific rigor: We will ensure that our protocols have the strongest scientific basis possible to provide confidence and trust for both sellers and buyers of agricultural ecosystem assets.

 - Multiple markets: We are not a carbon credit-only initiative.
 Greenhouse gas impacts will be fundamental to our marketplace, but land stewardship practices can deliver other benefits like water quantity and quality improvements, enhancement of habitat, and protection of biodiversity.

 - Outcomes, not practices: Our protocols are focused strictly on measurement of outcomes on a farm or ranch.
 We do not require any specific practices or set of practices, to allow producers flexibility to manage their operations in a systematic way.

 - Developing protocols and a related technology platform for enrolling working agricultural lands and quantifying and verifying the assets they generate